Juventus 2-1 Lyon: Bonfantini seals comeback win against ten-player OL

 Macario had skied Delphine Cascarino's cutback in a brisk start, but continued visiting pressure told soon after when she found the target with a firm header from Selma Bacha's cross.
 Lyon, pressing high up the pitch, continued to dominate possession and territory, but a backtracking Girelli and the offside flag thwarted Melvine Malard as a second goal remained elusive before the break.

-Carpenter's dismissal for pulling back Valentina Cernoia shortly after the hour mark threatened to turn the tie and soon did.
-Girelli capitalised on Sarah Bouhaddi's spill from close range, before Bonfantini – two minutes after coming on – raced onto Arianna Caruso's fine threaded pass with seven minutes remaining to slot low into the net, cap a dramatic comeback, and raise hopes of a knockout shock against the competition's most successful side.
+Carpenter's dismissal for pulling back Lisa Boattin shortly after the hour mark threatened to turn the tie and soon did.
+Girelli capitalised on Sarah Bouhaddi's spill from close range, before Bonfantini – two minutes after coming on – raced onto Arianna Caruso's fine threaded pass with seven minutes remaining to slot low into the net, cap a stunning comeback, and raise hopes of a knockout shock against the competition's most successful side.

 "She made all the difference after coming on as a substitute and scoring the winner – the stand-out player of the night."